-For students from Chinese-speaking countries or graduates of Chinese studies programmes, the module offers both basic training in theories of literature and guidance in using Chinese-language materials for research, thus providing a firm foundation for further research into an exciting field.
+For students with a high proficiency of Chinese, the module offers both basic training in theories of literature and guidance in using Chinese-language materials for research.
 For students with no previous knowledge of Chinese and Chinese literature, the module provides with the necessary skills to read, interpret and analyse English translations of modern Chinese literary texts, and their context.

 The module is thoroughgoing and wide-ranging, and whilst seminal texts by core writers constitute its fundamental structure, the module is equally concerned with the general literary field, and the key movements that have shaped the Chinese literary landscape.
 As a result, the range of material explored is eclectic, and ranges from the canonical greats of the Republican period, through the high Communist period, intersecting with themes as nationhood, gender, the urban/rural divide, ideological interventions, war, and more.

 Objectives and learning outcomes of the module

 On successful completion of this module a student will be able to:

 - Recognise and discuss the main themes circulating in the modern literary field, and analyse the most prominent literary texts of the time

 - Demonstrate knowledge of the significance of key historical events to reading and interpreting Chinese literature of this period